supakeen/supakeen.com-weblog-source/content/python-dangers-in-stdlib.rst

 use ``random.SecureRandom()``.

-It is a good idea to always use SecureRandom unless you are certain you don't need it instead of assuming the reverse.
+It is a good idea to always use SecureRandom unless you are certain you don't need it, instead of assuming the reverse.

 .. _Pickle: https://docs.python.org/3/library/pickle.html#module-pickle